nguyentimmy/Azure-Web-Application-Security/CompleteGuide.md

       ![A screenshot highlights the "+ Create" button.](../Images/project1_day2_2.png)

 4. On the "Create key vault" tab, make the following selections:
-   - Subscription/Resource Group: Select the same subscription and resource groups that you selected on Day 1.
+   - Subscription/Resource Group: Select the same subscription and resource groups that you selected on Part 1.
    - Key Vault Name: Choose a key vault name, such as `project1_KeyVault`.
 (Note: This name must be globally unique, so you will be prompted to choose a different name if the one you enter has been used before.)
-   - Region: Select the same region that you selected on Day 1.
+   - Region: Select the same region that you selected on Part 1.
    - Pricing tier: Select the "Standard" tier.
    - Leave the default options for all of the other tabs (Access Policy, Networking, Tags).